CharonSSS/RSS-Origin/README.md

 ### _RSS-Origin CelestialsPack_

 **_RSS-Origin CelestialsPack_** is originally made for playing in Principia, now too.
-Many of its unique featurescan only be displayed in Principia, like irregular gravitational field of potatos, binary/trinary systems, orbital mechanics of trojans and co-orbitals, etc. **So it is highly recommended to play the mod in Principia.** You can play without Principia though, but I bet you won't get a good experience, especially conducting interplanetary missions.
+Many of its unique features can only be displayed in Principia, like irregular gravitational field of potatos, binary/trinary systems, orbital mechanics of trojans and co-orbitals, etc. **So it is highly recommended to play the mod in Principia.** You can play without Principia though, but I bet you won't get a good experience, especially conducting interplanetary missions.

 ### --- Again, [Principia](https://github.com/mockingbirdnest/Principia) is highly recommended to play with ---